This post may contain affiliate links. Please read our disclosure policy.

 white bowl of pasta topped with bacon & parsley

 I am always looking for quick and easy recipes and family-friendly dinner ideas.
-The idea for this one came from an old cookbook and checks all my requirements.
-I like it, the kids like it, and it’s easy and it’s delicious!
+The idea for this Bow Tie Pasta came from an old cookbook and it checks all my requirements.
+I like it, the kids like it, it’s easy and delicious!

-You need just seven everyday ingredients and it’s the recipe is easily customized.
-The pasta is creamy and comforting but light enough to make in the warm months.
+You need just seven everyday ingredients, and the recipe is easily customized.
+The pasta is creamy and comforting but light enough to enjoy year-round.
 The bacon and Parmesan cheese add great salty and savory flavor to the otherwise mellow sauce.

 overhead shot of bowls of bowtie pasta